pantheon-systems/documentation/source/content/guides/new-relic/04-debug-mysql-new-relic.md

 ---
+title: New Relic Performance Monitoring
-title: MySQL Troubleshooting with New Relic Performance Monitoring
+subtitle: MySQL Troubleshooting with New Relic Performance Monitoring
 description: Use integrated reporting services with New Relic Performance Monitoring to isolate MySQL performance issues on your Drupal or WordPress sites.
 categories: [troubleshoot]
 tags: [database, newrelic]
-reviewed: "2020-10-07"
+contributors: [whitneymeredith]
+layout: guide
+showtoc: true
+permalink: docs/guides/new-relic/debug-mysql-new-relic
+anchorid: debug-mysql-new-relic
 ---

 While going through MySQL and PHP slow logs is a great way to find issues, modern reporting services that are integrated with your site help speed the process up tremendously.
-There are a few different systems to choose from, but at Pantheon we use [New Relic&reg; Performance Monitoring](/new-relic).
+There are a few different systems to choose from, but at Pantheon we use [New Relic&reg; Performance Monitoring](/guides/new-relic).
 This article explains how you can troubleshoot MySQL databases with New Relic APM.

 ## Open New Relic&reg; Performance Monitoring